JumpIfZero/public-wiki-and-bugs/triggers/graphic_target.md

 ---
 title: GRAPHIC_TARGET
-description: Triggers when the specified graphic is rendered on the current target.
+description: Triggers when graphic is starting to render on your target
 parent: Triggers
 ---